Chilean brigantine Araucano: Ship history

-On August 10 she was renamed Araucano and on 14 August was under the command of Wooster but on October 1818, as the First Chilean Navy Squadron under the command of Blanco Encalada left Valparaíso to South, she was under the command of Raymond Morris and carried 110 men.
+On August 10 she was renamed Araucano and on 14 August was under the command of Wooster but in October 1818, as the First Chilean Navy Squadron under the command of Blanco Encalada left Valparaíso to South, she was under the command of Raymond Morris and carried 110 men.
 She participated in the blockade of Callao during the Freedom Expedition of Perú.

 In 1821 the Chilean ships Independencia, San Martin, Mercedes and Araucano sailed to North America on pursuit of the last presence of the Spanish Navy in the Pacific coast, the frigates Prueba and Venganza.
 As Cochrane ordered the Araucano under the command of Captain Robert Simpson to investigate the situation in Acapulco, California, the crew of Araucano, led by Henry Good (also known as Patterson), mutinied in Loreto, Baja California Sur and under the command of an English boatswain sailed to Hawaii, Australia and then Tahiti, where they became pirates and sealers.
-They were captured as they tried to size a missionary ship off the Tubuai Island.
+They were captured as they tried to seize a missionary ship off the Tubuai Island.
 The Araucano remained placed at the disposal of the Chilean Government but she was never reclaimed and she was scrapped by the natives.

 On 23 June 1822 the Prudence (ex–Araucano) was captured by the crew of the Queen Charlotte under command of Captain Samuel Henry (22 years old) while mooring at the harbor Tubuai.
 But the piratical brig was declared un-seaworthy; she therefore remained mooring at Otaheite, and became a wreck.» (Sydney Gazette 22 November 1822).
 The Chileans too judged that the Araucano was best left to rot at Tahiti.